 “Do you not know that a man is not dead when his name is spoken” Terry Pratchett

-Our bereavement advisors have helped in writing this article to make sure the advice we give is as helpful as can be.
+Our cremation advisors have helped in writing this article to make sure the advice we give is as helpful as can be.
 We hope that the following twelve pieces of advice may be helpful in your time of need.
 These can be applied to any grief (human, animal, or otherwise) and it’s not an exhaustive list, but we hope it can help in some way.

 Grief comes in waves – This is something most people don’t realise.
 You may feel OK one day, maybe even quite jovial.
 Other days you might feel a terrible sadness over taking you.
 This is normal.
 Somebody once described grief like a sea tide.
 At first the waves are big and crash into you like a brick wall collapsing, but as the side goes out the waves lessen.
 They never quite go away, but they get more gentle over time.